The Joan Pavelich CASDW Annual Award for the Best Dissertation in Writing and Discourse Studies

 - Depth of research

-Nominations will be due in the months preceding our annual conference; the specific date will be publicized early in 2019.
+Nominations will be due in the months preceding our annual conference; the specific date will be publicized early in the year.
 The award is presented at the annual CASDW conference.

 In recognition of Joan Pavelich, Professor Emeritus at UBC, who passed away May 11, 2015, the Canadian Association for the Study of Discourse and Writing (CASDW) recently voted to change the name of its annual best dissertation award to The Joan Pavelich Award for the Best Dissertation in Writing Studies, effective in the 2015 award year.